karl-zylinski/odin-c-bindgen/examples/README.md

 This folder contains examples of how to use the binding generator and how to configure it using `bindgen.sjson`.

-Note that these bindings are _not_ production ready.
-For example, I haven't added every procedure parameter that should be a multi-pointer or use `#by_ptr`, but I provide examples of how to accomplish that.
+Note that the bindings created by these examples are _not_ production ready.
+For example, within `bindgen.sjson` of each binding I haven't added every procedure parameter that should be a multi-pointer or use `#by_ptr`.

 ## How to generate the bindings